- やさしい日本語

 Is that Japanese being properly conveyed?

-As the number of foreigners living in Japan increases and their nationalities become more diverse, when you want to communicate with them, why not try communicating in "easy Japanese" rather than translating or interpreting into a foreign language that you are not good at?
+As the number of foreigners living in Japan increases and nationalities diversify, why not use "Plain Japanese" to communicate rather than translating or interpreting into a foreign language that you are not good at?

-"Easy Japanese Course, Advanced Level 1" was held.
-This course was taught by Yoriko Shiraishi, a lecturer at ORJ Co., Ltd.
+"Plain Japanese Course Application (1)" was held.
+This course was taught by Yoriko Shiraishi of ORJ Co., Ltd.

 The "rule of scissors" is